ronanru/uploadthing-darkmode/README.md

 ### Chrome (and other Chromium-based browsers)

-I submitted it to the Chrome Web Store, but while it's on review, you can install it manually from the [Releases tab](https://github.com/ronanru/uploadthing-darkmode/releases).
+Get it on [Chrome Web Store](https://chromewebstore.google.com/detail/free-uploadthing-darkmode/lhhjcmacegkmfklpodaiiikgdmdbooff) or install it manually from the [Releases tab](https://github.com/ronanru/uploadthing-darkmode/releases).

 ### Firefox